Armaggheddon/BricksFinder/datasets/README.md

 The code is divided into 3 main files:
 - `create_lego_brick_dataset.py`: This file creates the `lego_brick_captions` dataset.
 - `create_lego_minifigure_dataset.py`: This file creates the `lego_minifigure_captions` dataset.
-- `create_captions.py`: This file contains the functions to create the captions for the images using the Gemini APIs.
+- `download_and_convert_raw.py`: This file downloads the raw data from the Rebrickable website and converts it to parquet files.

+Before running the `create_..._dataset.py` files, the `download_and_convert_raw.py` file must be run to download the raw data from the Rebrickable website and convert it to parquet files since the `create_..._dataset.py` files rely on the parquet files created by `download_and_convert_raw.py`.

 For both `create_..._dataset.py` files, the following steps are performed:
-1. Download the original csv files from the Rebrickable website.
-1. Convert the csv files to parquet files.
-This is mostly for convinience and to reduce the size of the dataset.
 1. Create a parquet file with all the informations aggregated in a single file.
-1. Download the images for each item.
+1. Download the images for each item, and remove the items without images.
-1. Create the final parquet file with the images, the captions are still missing.
 1. Create the captions for the images using the Gemini APIs.
-1. Merge the captions with the parquet dataset.
-1. Create a zip file including the final parquet files.
-This step is optional and was only useful due to the fact that I used a remote machine to run this code
+1. Merge the captions with the parquet dataset, converts the required columns to a pyarrow table and then loads them as a Hugging Face Dataset.
+Finally the dataset is uploaded to the Hugging Face Hub (requires an API key with the right permissions).

 As an important note, I want to mention that all the data for the starting point of this dataset is from the Rebrickable website.
 They have done an amazing job collecting all the information about Lego bricks and minifigures.
 I have only used their data to create this dataset, and have added the captions using Gemini 1.5 Flash (002).